Jerry Wainwright

-Gerald Charles Wainwright Jr. (born February 11, 1947) is a retired American basketball coach.
+Gerald Charles Wainwright Jr. (born February 11, 1947) is an American former basketball coach.
 Wainwright served as the head men's basketball coach at the University of North Carolina at Wilmington (UNC Wilmington) from 1994 to 2002, the University of Richmond from 2002 to 2005, and DePaul University from 2005 to 2010.

 Early life and education

 Born in Berwyn, Illinois, Wainwright graduated from J. Sterling Morton High School West.
 He first attended Morton Junior College before transferring to Colorado College and played center for the Colorado College Tigers basketball team from 1966 to 1968.
 As a junior in 1966–67, Wainwright played in 19 games, shot 50% from the field, and averaged 10.9 points and 6.6 rebounds.
 In his senior season of 1967–68, Wainwright played 20 games, shot 45.6% from the field, and averaged 9.4 points and 6.3 rebounds.
 Wainwright completed his B.A. degree at Colorado College in 1968 and master's degree at the University of Denver in 1971.